Routes of HIV transmission?

 So how can it be transmitted?
 The virus can indeed be absorbed through certain tissues, as you suggested to your friend.
-Specifically, it can be transmitted if any of the four fluids above (blood, semen, vaginal fluids, breast milk) infected with the virus come into contact with the blood stream OR mucous membranes of another person.
+Specifically, it can be transmitted if any of the four fluids above that are infected with the virus come into contact with the blood stream OR mucous membranes of another person.
 Mucous membranes can be found lining the:

 So, knowing the fluids and the routes of transmission gives us some insight into the activities that can transmit the virus.

 Vaginal or anal intercourse.
 HIV can be transmitted sexually, even if no tearing occurs during sex.
-This is because semen and vaginal secretions can be absorbed by the rectal tissue, vaginal tissue, or into the urethra of either partner (regardless of gender of the partners) because they are mucous membranes.
-It cannot be transmitted through the surface of "regular" skin, like that found on your hands, but if any of those four fluids from an HIV positive person gets on your skin, it is still recommended to wash immediately because you may have small "micro" tears that allow entry into the blood stream.
+This is because semen and vaginal secretions can be absorbed by the rectal tissue, vaginal tissue, or into the urethra of either partner (regardless of gender) because they are mucous membranes.
+It cannot be transmitted through the surface of "regular" skin, like that found on your hands, but if any of those four fluids from an HIV positive person gets on your skin, it’s still recommended to wash immediately because you may have small "micro" tears that allow entry into the blood stream.

 Oral sex involving the vagina, penis, or anus.
-If there is any blood present in the mouth of the person giving oral sex (e.g. bleeding gums) this blood could transmit HIV to the receptive partner.
+If there is any blood present in the mouth of the person giving oral sex (e.g., bleeding gums and/or open sores) this blood could transmit HIV to the receptive partner.
 Additionally, blood or sexual fluids present on the genitals or in the anus of the receptive partner could transmit HIV to the person performing oral sex.
 Though the level of risk is not fully understood, most health care providers agree that risk of contracting HIV via oral sex is significantly less than risk of transmission via intercourse.

 Transmission via eyes and nose.
 There are a few known cases of blood from an HIV positive person getting into the eyes, nose, or mouth of emergency workers and causing transmission, but these cases are rare.
 The risk for HIV transmission from skin or mucous-membrane exposure is extremely rare and has only been documented a few times.